Now that the Windows 7 beta is about to be widely available, VARs and their customers can start contemplating migration plans. Or not.

 Larger businesses, many of which still run Windows XP, are not likely to move to Vista and then to Windows 7, which is based on the Vista kernel, given what could be a short time frame.
 On Wednesday, Microsoft CEO Steve Ballmer announced the availability of the Windows 7 beta to TechNet, MSDN and other subscribers.
 Everyone else will be able to download the beta from Microsoft on Friday.

 No schedule for broad availability was provided, although many observers say the company wants Windows 7 out by the end of 2009.
 Given that system builders can bundle Windows XP with their boxes up through June, the timing is hinky for Microsoft.
 The vendor has only said that Windows 7 should debut within three years of Vista launch which was in November, 2005 or February, 2006, depending on which launch event is counted.
-Bill Veghte, a senior Microsoft executive, this week told Dow Jones that
+Bill Veghte, a senior Microsoft executive, this week told Dow Jones that Windows 7 could beat the three-year deadline if the beta goes well.

 Microsoft migrations caught in a time squeeze